-Removing all accounts from the local Administrators Group creates several "Gotcha" situations:
+Removing all accounts from the local Administrator group creates several "Gotcha" situations:

-- The UAC prompt to Elevate becomes an un-answerable request when there are no account credentials to satisfy UAC with - Trying to use the built-in Right Click "Run as Administrator" we also have no credentials that can be entered.
+- The UAC prompt to Elevate becomes an un-answerable request when there are no account credentials to satisfy UAC with - Trying to use the built-in right-click Run as administrator we also have no credentials that can be entered.

-RRAA becomes a very useful support tool and can provide those "special" users unfettered access to admin functionality they demand.
+RRAA becomes a very useful support tool and can provide those "special" users unfettered access to administrator functionality they demand.

-RRAA is a tool that satisfies Admin removal issues when: you are under the gun of a deadline to remove Admin, in a very fast paced environment and understaffed to keep-up with policy creation, it can also provide the support staff with the super powers they need.
+RRAA is a tool that satisfies administrator removal issues when: you are under the gun of a deadline to remove an administrator, in a very fast paced environment and understaffed to keep up with policy creation, it can also provide the support staff with the super powers they need.